wchorski/KYPN/README.md

 ## Todo
 - [ ] move all docker related files into `docker` folder (still make it easy to build from root dir)
+- [ ] remove `--no-check-certificate` from `Dockerfile.web.standalone` and `Dockerfile.cms`.
+For some reason I'm getting cert error and this bypasses that (naughty)
+- [ ] figure out why Dockerfile build errors when upgrading `node:21-alpine` to v22 or the latest v23